subnub/task-manager-api/readme.md

 Task manager is a Node.Js, express, mongoDB based application.

-View a more detailed list of Task Manager features, along with examples on the wiki:
+View a more detailed list of Task Manager features, along with image examples on the wiki:
 - https://github.com/subnub/task-manager-api/wiki

 Task Manager Featues: